dahliaOS/website/README.md

 yarn
 ```

-### Step 2.
+### Step 3.
 Start the Next.js dev server:

 ```
 yarn dev
 ```

-In a browser, load the page [localhost:3000](http://localhost:3000) and you should now be able to test the website.
+In a browser, load the page [localhost:3000](http://localhost:3000) and you should now be able to test the website while making your changes.
 Next.js' dev server has hot reloading so no need to restart the instance when it's running!

-### Step 3.
+### Step 4.
 Build:

-After making your changes, test your changes by building the website:
+After making your changes and verifying it all works in the dev server, furtherly test them out by building the website:

 ```
 yarn build
 ```

-### Step 4.
+### Step 5.
 Start:

 ```
 yarn start
 ```

-In a browser, load the page [localhost:3000](http://localhost:3000) and you should now be able to test the website.
+In a browser, load the page [localhost:3000](http://localhost:3000) and you should now be able to view the built website.

+## Contribute

+If you're wondering how to contribute to the project, please refer to [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Sponsored by